 3. Secure Token Management

-Tokens should be stored securely, refreshed properly, and revoked quickly when needed.
+Tokens should be stored securely, refreshed regularly, and revoked quickly when needed.

 - Store tokens in encrypted databases or secure, HTTP-only cookies.